dotnet/AspNetCore.Docs/aspnet/web-api/overview/older-versions/using-web-api-1-with-entity-framework-5/using-web-api-with-entity-framework-part-7.md

 [!code-html[Main](using-web-api-with-entity-framework-part-7/samples/sample11.html)]

-This iterates over the items in the order and displays the product, price, and quanity.
+This iterates over the items in the order and displays the product, price, and quantity.
 The surrounding div is visible only if the details array contains one or more items.

 ## Conclusion